Among first acts, Biden to call for 100 days of mask-wearing

 “On the first day I’m inaugurated, I’m going to ask the public for 100 days to mask.
 Just 100 days to mask — not forever, just 100 days.
 And I think we’ll see a significant reduction” in the virus, Biden said.

-The president-elect said he’s asked Fauci to be a “chief medical adviser” as well as part of his COVID-19 advisory team.
+He said he’s asked Fauci to be a “chief medical adviser” as well as part of his COVID-19 advisory team.
+Fauci told NBC’s “Today” show on Friday, “I said yes right on the spot.”

+Regarding a coronavirus vaccine, Biden offered begrudging credit for the work Trump’s administration has done in expediting the development of a vaccine but said that planning the distribution properly will be “critically important.”

+“It’s a really difficult but doable project, but it has to be well planned, ” he said.

 “People have lost faith in the ability of the vaccine to work,” Biden said, adding that “it matters what a president and the vice president do.”